KipCrossing/OpenEM/README.md

 ## AD9833 Wave Gen

 The first step, after establishing what microcontroller to use, is to generate a sine wave that can be adjusted to match the resonant frequency of the transmitter and receiver coils.
 Therefore, it is important to select a wave generator with a variable frequency that can be adjusted via a common interface.
 For this, the AD9833 was selected as is has a frequency range of 0.1 Hz to 12.5 MHz (Qi et al. 2015) and can be controlled over SBI.
-To set the frequency and wave type (sine, square or triangle) a a MicroPython library was made and can be found [here](https://github.com/KipCrossing/Micropython-AD9833).
+To set the frequency and wave type (sine, square or triangle) a MicroPython library was made and can be found [here](https://github.com/KipCrossing/Micropython-AD9833).
 This signal is then amplified to the Transmitter coil.

 ## Amplifying the signal

 One of the objectives with the transmitter coil it to maximise the current flowing through it.
-According to the law of Biot-Savart [(Pappas 1983)](https://link-springer-com.ezproxy1.library.usyd.edu.au/content/pdf/10.1007%2FBF02721552.pdf), the magnetic flux density is directly proportional to to current I
+According to the law of Biot-Savart [(Pappas 1983)](https://link-springer-com.ezproxy1.library.usyd.edu.au/content/pdf/10.1007%2FBF02721552.pdf), the magnetic flux density is directly proportional to current I

 ![alt text](Images/bsav.png)